the cost of free website buildersWebsites by Mark - 7 Woodrush gardens, Carterton, Oxfordshire. OX18 1JE

 The issue with HTML code (the engine that drives websites), was many fold but could be summarised with two very simple ideas.
 1) Not all web browsers show HTML code in the same way and 2) not all web site creation tools create HTML code in the same way.

-In addition the idea that just because you can write HTML means you can create a website, just added to the mish mash of bad websites that litter the internet even today.
+In addition the idea that just because you can write HTML means you can create a website, just added to the litany of bad websites that litter the internet even today.

 Good Web Design